saleor/saleor/docs/architecture/money.rst

 TaxedMoneyRange
 ---------------

-Sometimes a product may be available under more than single price due to it's variants defining custom prices different from base brice.
+Sometimes a product may be available under more than single price due to its variants defining custom prices different from the base price.

 For such situations `Product` defines additional `get_price_range` method that return `TaxedMoneyRange` object defining minimum and maximum prices on its `start` and `stop` attributes.
 This object is then used by the UI to differentiate between displaying price as "10 USD" or "from 10 USD" in case of products where prices differ between variants.